Periodic Residual Learning for Crowd Flow Forecasting: ST Module - SCE Encoder

-\textbf{Channel Enhanced Module} Except for spatial correlations, dynamic spatio-temporal dependencies need to be considered in crowd flow tasks.
-We thus propose to use Channel Enhanced Module (CEM) to learn spatial correlations and temporal dependencies simultaneously for better ST understanding.
-CEM first summarizes the global spatial features into a channel descriptor, then the descriptor captures the spatio-temporal correlations based on the channel dimension.
+\textbf{Channel Enhanced Module (CEM)} Except for spatial correlations, dynamic spatio-temporal dependencies need to be considered in crowd flow tasks.
+We thus propose to use CEM to learn spatial correlations and temporal dependencies simultaneously for better ST understanding.
+It first summarizes the global spatial features into a channel descriptor, then the descriptor captures the spatio-temporal correlations based on the channel dimension.
 We adopt global average pooling (GAP) to squeeze the global spatial features and generate channel-wise statistics:

 where $\mathbf{c} \in \mathbb{R}^{C}$.
 Then a similar strategy as Eq.~\ref{eq:excitation} is used to enhance the spatio-temporal representation by producing the compacted channel-wise features: